Yan Gomes Player Props: Cubs vs. White Sox

 White Sox Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the White Sox pitching staff leads MLB.
+- The White Sox pitching staff is No. 1 in MLB with a collective 9.7 strikeouts per nine innings.

-- The White Sox's 4.60 team ERA ranks 24th among all league pitching staffs.
+- The White Sox's 4.61 team ERA ranks 24th across all MLB pitching staffs.

-- The White Sox surrender the fourth-most home runs in baseball (139 total, 1.4 per game).
+- White Sox pitchers combine to allow the second-most home runs in baseball (143 total, 1.4 per game).

-- His most recent appearance was on Thursday against the New York Mets, when the righty went 5 2/3 innings, surrendering one earned run while allowing two hits.
+- His most recent appearance came on Saturday against the Minnesota Twins, when the righty tossed 6 2/3 innings, surrendering six earned runs while giving up eight hits.

-- In 18 games this season, the 27-year-old has put up an ERA of 4.29, with 9.9 strikeouts per nine innings.
-Opponents are batting .213 against him.

 © 2023 Data Skrive.
 All rights reserved.